Work Welsh Further Education/Higher Education

 Work Welsh in Further Education

-Following the success of the Further Education Work Welsh pilot project, the project has been funded once again for the 2018-19 financial year.
+Following the success of the Further Education Work Welsh pilot project during 2017-18, the project was funded again for the 2018-19 financial year, and it has been funded once again for 2019-20.
 ColegauCymru will be coordinating the Work Welsh project for the Further Education sector with funding from the National Centre for Learning Welsh.

-This project is appropriate for every level, with classes and language tutors available to assist those who are new learners, lacking confidence or fluent to use more Welsh in the workplace.
+This project is appropriate for every level, with classes and language tutors available to assist those who are new learners, those lacking confidence, or fluent speakers to increase their use of Welsh in the workplace.
 Although the overall aim is the same, the project will vary between Colleges as the nature of the project allows Colleges to adapt it to suit their individual and specific needs.

-If you work in a Further Education College in Wales, take advantage of the opportunity to be part of this project by contacting the Human Resources department or the Bilingual Champion at the College.
+If you work in a Further Education College in Wales, take advantage of the opportunity to be part of this project by contacting your Human Resources department or the Bilingual Champion at your College.

-For general information or for more information on the project contact Nia Brodrick, project coordinator working on behalf of ColegauCymru on:
+For general information, or for further information on the project, contact Nia Brodrick, project coordinator working on behalf of ColegauCymru: email@example.com

 Work Welsh in Higher Education

 Work Welsh in Higher Education was established in 2017 with the aim of increasing the Welsh language skills of university staff in Wales, to encourage staff to use Welsh in the workplace.